Commodification of water

-The commodification of water refers to the process of transforming water, especially freshwater, from a public good into a tradable commodity also known as an economic good.
-This transformation introduces water to previously unencumbered market forces in the hope of being managed more efficiently as a resource.
-The commodification of water has increased significantly during the 20th century in parallel with fears over water scarcity and environmental degradation.
+The commodification of water refers to the process of turning water, especially freshwater, from a public good into a tradable commodity also known as an economic good.
+This transformation introduces water as a product into a market which previously did not have water as a tradable item.
+Usually, this is done in the hope of seeing the resource be managed more efficiently.
+The commodification of water has increased significantly during the 20th century, along with the concerns for water scarcity and environmental degradation.

-Central to the emergence of the commodification of water was the view that public provision of water and government regulation of environmentally damaging behavior was ineffective.
-Commodification has its theoretical roots in neoclassical discourse whereby a good or service is assigned an economic value which prevents misuse.
-The commodification of water, although not a new phenomenon, is considered part of a more recent market-based approach to water governance which provokes both approval and disapproval from a range of stakeholders.
+The emergence of the commodification of water was centered around two main views: that people might soon struggle to access water, and that government regulation of environmentally damaging behavior was ineffective.
+Commodification is theoretically rooted in the neoclassical discourse which says that by assigning an economic value to a good or service, one can prevent misuse.
+The commodification of water, although not new, is considered part of a more recent market-based approach to water governance and provokes both approval and disapproval from stakeholders.

-Through the establishment of Western private property rights and market mechanisms it is argued that water will be allocated more efficiently.
+Through the establishment of Western private property rights and market mechanisms, some argue that water will be allocated more efficiently.
 Karen Bakker describes this market-based approach proposed by neoliberals as "market environmentalism": a method of resource regulation that promises economic and environmental objectives can be met in tandem.
 To this extent the commodification of water can be viewed as an extension of capitalist and market tendencies into new spaces and social relations.
 Karl Marx termed this phenomenon, "primitive accumulation".
 For this reason there remains serious doubt as to whether commodification of water can help improve access to freshwater supplies and conserve water as a resource.

-Origins of commodification of water
+Origins

-Water is a basic need of life and at present an estimated one billion people do not have access to safe drinking water, and even more have inadequate sanitation.
-Global institutions, including the UN, warn of the impact of a growing global population and the effects of climate change on the ability of people to access freshwater.
-This is especially concerning considering the bottled water market has consistently earned greater than four billion U.S. Dollars a year since the turn of the century.
+Water is a basic need of life and presently, an estimated one billion persons do not have access to safe drinking water, and even more have inadequate sanitation.
+Global institutions, including the United Nations, warn of the impact of a growing global population and the effects of climate change on the ability of people to access freshwater.
+This is especially concerning considering that the bottled water market has consistently earned more than four billion U.S. Dollars a year since the turn of the century.
 This makes the debate over improving current and future water provision an urgent one and therefore thrusts discussion over approaches to water governance into the foreground to avert a looming crisis.
-This feeling prompted Fortune Magazine to write:
+This theory was phrased in Fortune Magazine as: